 Manny visibly groaned from annoyance and Kandy laughed.
 “That ain’t happenin’.
 You know your cousin.
 Probably by the time I get up there that will be the last thing on his mind.”

-“Too much of a fuckin’ romantic.
+“For real though, he’s too much of a fuckin’ romantic.
 He gets it from all those books he used to read.”

 Kandy’s eyes dropped to the floor as she smiled at the thought of such a thing.
 Gesturing to him with the cigarette, “Thanks.
 Try not to poison any of these tourists with your mediocre food?”